 What I learned while holding a REAL human brain

-There I was starting down at a real human brain, I had seen pictures before and diagrams of course.
+I went to a hospital to learn more about the human brain.
+Now as a student, you have certain privileges that people who aren’t students (or academic professionals) don’t have.
+I love being a student because of this reason alone.
+There I was staring down at a real human brain, I had seen pictures before and diagrams of course.
 But holding one, that is something else.
-I learned a few things which I would really like to share.
-I also want to quickly add that those brains we saw where their for educational purposes the family/the person themselves obviously gave permision.
+I learned a few things which I would like to share.
+I also want to quickly add that those brains we saw were there for educational purposes the family/the person gave permission.
 They don’t just take your brain out of your head in the hospital.
-For a lot of studies in the medical field there is no other way to learn things than by seeing it.
-If we want professionals we need to accept things like this (this is a disclaimer for if you didn’t know).
+For a lot of studies in the medical field, there is no other way to learn things than by seeing them.
+If we want professionals we need to accept things like this.

 We have a skull luckily

 When you are holding everything you are, you can’t help but think about the fact that a skull is something wonderful.
 It protects your whole being.
-It protects your body for so much harm.
+It protects your body from so much harm.
 It’s incredible.
 A brain is so fragile but your skill holds it in place.
 It protects you from harm which is amazing.

 Humans are truly amazing